 Despite the differences in how DSLRs and mirrorless cameras work, the same fundamental principles of photography apply.
 You still need proper exposure, good framing, composition and timing.
-But don't worry, no matter what kind you have, we can show you how to create images with it.
+But don't worry, no matter what kind of camera you have, we can show you how to create great images with it.

 At PrairieView, we've included a video component in our Diploma program since 2007 and our students have made some incredible videos with their DSLR and mirrorless cameras.
 This year, we will be rolling out a new series of video classes and workshops.
 Video 101 is already scheduled and open for registrations.
 If you enter coupon code: VIDEO2018 when you register we'll take 10% off your registration fee!

 With our smartphones we capture and share the moments of our lives.
-But are we producing the high quality, creative images that our smartphones are able to produce?
-For most of us, the answer is no. In fact, most smartphone owners only use a tiny fraction of the capabilities their smartphones have to offer.
+But are we getting the high quality, creative images that our smartphones are able to produce?
+For many of us, the answer is no. In fact, most smartphone owners only use a tiny fraction of the capabilities their smartphones have to offer.
 So what's the solution?
 Knowledge.